ahryciw/Raith_GDSII/docs/introduction.rst

 ..
 [3] See §4.1 (Importing files in ASCII format) of the *NanoSuite Software Reference Manual*, Release 6.0.

 ..
-[4] Using `simply connected polygons <https://en.wikipedia.org/wiki/Simple_polygon>`_ for text shapes prevents the interiors of letters (e.g., A, B, D) from being released if there is a subsequent undercut etch step.
+[4] Using `simple polygons <https://en.wikipedia.org/wiki/Simple_polygon>`_ for text shapes prevents the interiors of letters (e.g., A, B, D) from being released if there is a subsequent undercut etch step.

 ..
 [5] The little-used *absolute magnification* and *absolute rotation* transformations in the GDSII specification are not supported by the |RG| toolbox.